Blendify/blender-manual/blender_docs/manual/animation/shape_keys.rst

 - Switch to Object Mode.
-- Drag the Evaluation Time slider to make its value vary from 10 to 30.
+- Drag *Evaluation Time* to make its value vary from 10 to 30.

 .. figure:: /images/absolute_sk_workflow_7.gif